mayer129/CPSC-354-02-Programming-Languages_Blog/Blog03.md

 ## Addition
 `add :: NN -> NN -> NN`
 This just means that the program is taking in a natural number, another natural number, and returning a natural number.
-In swift it could look like:
+In swift it could look like: func add(val1: NN, val2: NN) -> NN
 Now we just need to look for the base cases for addition.
 That is just if we are adding a number to 0.
 `add O n = n`